Neh2332/Discord-Bot/README.md

 - `.yone`: Plays a Yone voice line from League of Legends.
 - `.warwick`: Plays a Warwick voice line from League of Legends.
+- `!pomodoro 20 5`: starts the pomodoro timer of 20 minutes with 5 minute breaks

 ## Installation